forcedotcom/source-deploy-retrieve/contributing/metadata.md

 yarn update-supported-metadata
 ```

-- The above script is run automatically on `git push` to updating the [METADATA_SUPPORT.md](../METADATA_SUPPORT.md) file, and committing the changes.
+- The above script is run automatically on `git push` updating the [METADATA_SUPPORT.md](../METADATA_SUPPORT.md) file and committing the changes.

 Got questions?